+Marketing

-Marketing Associate of Applied Science Program Code: 245 Credit Hours: 60 Contact Hours: 60 Associate Dean: Robert Marsh • Faculty Contact: Chet Jessick
+Program Code: 245 Credit Hours: 60 Contact Hours: 60 Associate Dean: Robert Marsh • Faculty Contact: Chet Jessick

 Students will obtain skills in retailing and selling, communication, advertising and business management in preparation for a position in business and industry.
 Students who demonstrate math competency are exempt from the mathematics requirement.
 A math course higher than MTH 111 will also meet this requirement.
 See your program coordinator for approval of other course options.